12: Just Another Body

 "Do you feel brave, little girl?"

 Uzi blanched momentarily, then scowled.
 “Bite me.
 Which answer gets you to repeat that door-opening trick?”
-Uzi had been cornered by Lizzy and Doll often enough to know when a drone – if this was a drone – was talking just to fire off whatever clever lines they’d come up with.
-Don’t give them satisfaction.
+Uzi had been cornered by Lizzy and Doll often enough to know when a drone — if this was a drone — was talking just to fire off whatever clever lines they’d come up with.
+Don’t give them any satisfaction.

 "I suppose we've held you up long enough.
 There will be.
 Emphasis.
 Plenty of time to pick you apart when you've made yourself at home."

 Suddenly the door opened behind her, and Uzi fell into the doorway.
 If she were scared, she would have scrambled in, away from the devil-crow.
-She just climbed to her feet, quickly, in the other direction.
+She just climbed to her feet.
+Quickly.
+In the other direction.

 “Ah!”
 Uzi yelped in greeting.
 It turned out the door didn’t open, it’d been opened.